 Dr. Josephine Palermo (19:05):

 Right.
 So, so it’s, it’s going back to that, that old kind of you know, that old sort of thing about, you know, how well do you know people and, and where is the, where is the boundary at work?
 You know, do we need to know, know everything about everyone at work?
-You know, w where do we have personal, personal boundaries versus work boundaries?
+You know, where do we have personal, personal boundaries versus work boundaries?
 It’s kind of those old ideas.
 And I would suggest that particularly the way that we are working right now with many of us working from home, those boundaries are becoming more and more blurred.
 And, and some of it has been great because you you’ve gotten to know people’s home environment.
 You sort of see it through, you know, like a virtual meeting and you can see their background and their cat.
 So they’re, and their dogs are there and their kids are running around.

 Dr. Josephine Palermo (19:57):

 And so, so that has kind of shifted the balance on that.
-And I would suggest that, you know, I’m not suggesting you, you, you you’re invasive as a leader or even, you know, even if you’ve got a, a team member I’m not suggesting your own basis and it, and being best friends or friends at work doesn’t necessarily mean that you are you know, that you know everything about them, but I think you need to really get to know people at a personal level.
+And I would suggest that, you know, I’m not suggesting you, you, you you’re invasive as a leader or even, you know, even if you’ve got a, a team member, I’m not suggesting being invasive and it, and being best friends or friends at work doesn’t necessarily mean that you are ,you know, that you know everything about them, but I think you need to really get to know people at a personal level.
 If you want, if you want teams that work effectively, that can support each other and encourage each other, and also really, you know, bring out the best in each other.
 There’s a personal component to that.
-And we have to stop pretending that emotions are not being brought to work, and we have to stop pretending that negative emotions don’t exist at work, or to have no place at work.
+And we have to stop pretending that emotions are not being brought to work, and we have to stop pretending that negative emotions don’t exist at work, or have no place at work.
 The full scope of the emotions are there.
 So we might as well notice them and we might as well be proactive about them.

 Yep.
 So we’ve been talking a lot about leaders providing support for their employees.
 So I just wanted to point out that, you know, employers and leaders can do the best they can, but leaders themselves also need to apply the compassionate approach to themselves, or they would not be able to lead anyone.
 So, yeah.
 What can you say about this Jo and are there some personal things that you could share for some people that work for you?